hyosung11/Launch-School/Courses/journal.md

 14:08 Studying "Working with Strings".

 14:45 Working on `String` methods and it's taking me longer than expected.
 That's okay.
 I need to get ready to get Omi and SungOh from school.
 I'm still learning and having fun.

+## 20210928 화요일

+09:12 I didn't do anything in the afternoon or evening in terms of Launch School study.

+09:13 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Study Session with Alex
+   * [x] 2.
+JS109 > Lesson 1 > Assignment 3.
+Part 1: Glossary Topics: Primitive Values, Objects and Type Coercion, Side-effects
+   * [x] 3.
+Listened to the Huberman Lab Podcast Episode 39 | Controlling Your Dopamine for Motivation, Focus & Satisfaction

+2. What will you do today?
+   * [ ] 1.
+JS109 > Lesson 1 > Assignment 3.
+Part 1: Finish the Glossary Topics: Truthiness vs Boolean, Variable Scope, and Variables as Pointers
+   * [ ] 2.
+Read *The Programmer's Brain* chapter 5: Reaching a deeper understanding of code
+   * [ ] 3.
+SPOT Study Session
+   * [ ] 4.
+Office Hours with Chris Lee
+   * [ ] 5.
+Listen to the Huberman Lab Podcast Episode 39 | Controlling Your Dopamine for Motivation, Focus & Satisfaction

+3. Are there any blockers or impediments preventing you from doing your work?
+   * I referee a soccer game this afternoon.

+11:51 I'm back from the gym.
+I want a Thai massage to get really stretched out.

+13:23 SPOT study session about to end.

+13:35 Iuliu getting off topic and Elaine knows her shit.
+I have much more work to do.
+Practice, practice, practice.